SergioCoboLopez/ELN_Sergio/docs/march_24/week_4.md

 To test this hypothesis, I need to go back to the percapfinit code.
 Then, I should calculate the percentage error at the very beginning (before saving it to a dataframe).
 Then, I do the standard deviation over the "percentaged" errors.
 Then I save that information in a dataframe and repeat the results in the figures I produced today.
 This should be among my first tasks next week.

+## March 29

+**ANN**
+The batch of processes 13 to 16 froze and I restarted it.
+I need a more intuitive system to monitor cancel and restart processes.
+Initially, I thought the nohup command would be helpful.
+And to a certain extent, it was.
+Otherwise, processes were interrupted any time I closed the window.
+But this system does not allow me to see where a process is stuck.
+One thing I could do is to:
+1. cat all txt log files that I produced to see in which runid each one is.
+2. Check the state of each corresponding file with the stat command.

+**PH**
+Started doing things differently with percentages.